From Static Designs to Dynamic Experiences

 # Change to the extension directory

 cd packages/a2ui_integrationTYPO3 13 supports both typo3conf/ext/ and packages/.
-TYPO3 14 exclusively recommends packages/ for local extensions.
-We are using the future-proof variant here.
+TYPO3 14 recommends packages/ exclusively for local extensions, so we use that future-proof option here.

 Step 2: Base Configuration